Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the sabbats!

 Salutations, dear friends, old and new!
-I looked at the calendar and realized we’re gearing up for another major sabbat- a favorite of our community!
-We were just about to talk about Samhain, so pour yourself a cup of pumpkin juice and pull up a chair.
+If you're reading this article, it's likely that time of year, and we’re gearing up for another major sabbat—a favorite of our community!
+Let's talk about Samhain.
+Pour yourself a cup of pumpkin juice and pull up a chair.

 It’s amazing that a sabbat so full of fun and festivities can also hold such a deep and poignant spiritual meaning, so let’s take an introductory look at Samhain.

-Samhain is seen as the last of the three harvest festivals (following Lughnasadh and Mabon) and it’s the time during which we recognize death as part of life.
+Samhain is seen as the last of the three harvest festivals (following Lughnasadh and Mabon), and it’s the time during which we recognize death as part of life.
 It’s something we all need to come to terms with and accept.
-Those of us (most of us) who believe in a spirit that lives on see death as merely a transition.
+Those of us (most of us) who believe in a spirit that lives on after we die see death as merely a transition.

 During Samhain, the ‘veil between the worlds’ is considered to be thin.
 We honor our ancestors and those who have gone before us.
 We pass on their names and stories as well.

-The lessons of Samhain are to remember, respect and learn from the past; to live in the moment and be grateful for life in the now; and to look forward to and be optimistic about the promise of the future.
+The lessons of Samhain are to remember, respect, and learn from the past; to live in the moment and be grateful for living in the now; and to look forward to and be optimistic about the promise of the future.

-- Samhain and Halloween are not the same holiday, though they both stem from the same roots.
+- Samhain and Halloween are not the same holidays, though they both stem from the same roots.
 You could call them cousins.

 - Though Samhain takes its name from an ancient Pagan holiday, it’s not been practiced unbroken and is not the same holiday originally practiced by the Celts and the Gauls.

 - Samhain is not, and never has been, a God of the dead.
-It’s also never been at time for human sacrifices to any such Gods.
-This was a misconception that was popularized by the 70’s classic movie, Halloween.
+It’s also never been a time for human sacrifices to any such Gods.
+This was a misconception that was popularized by the '70s classic movie, Halloween.